xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 ## Boolean "and"

-With that bit of philosophy out of the way, we can press on to the "and" operator, which goes into procedure Term.
+With that bit of philosophy out of the way, we can press on to the "and" operator, which goes into procedure `Term`.
 By now, you can probably do this without me, but here's the code, anyway:

-In Scanner,
+In `Scanner`,

 ```delphi
 {--------------------------------------------------------------}